 Where do we want to be?
 (Goal) How will we get there?
-(Objective) 2021-2022 Actions Accountable, financially responsible, equitable, transparent decision making Establishment of integrated governance, reporting, data management and evaluation systems Better long-term scoping, planning, monitoring and evaluation of projects Focusing on the sustainability of our infrastructure, improve our renewal and maintenance of current assets Review parking policies Develop a business case to guide the future delivery of Pound and Animal Services Finalise an Early Years Infrastructure Strategy Finalise a Library Services and Infrastructure Strategy Develop a 10-Year Finance Plan, a 10-Year Asset Plan and Workforce Plan Identify ways to better promote procurement opportunities to local businesses Review Council's Procurement Policy and its alignment with Council's strategic goals to strengthen social, economic and environmental impact Finalise Community Grants Policy review Commitment to innovation, systems improvement and learning Integrate data management and use Developing digital tools and technologies to improve service delivery and our customer experience Enable a customer-focused approach that delivers efficient and responsive service Implement a program of service reviews Complete a strategic review of key IT systems, security and strategy Develop an approach to integrated data management across Council Undertake a review of Maternal and Child Health Services Complete the masterplan for the Adam Street depot redevelopment Install a new contact centre solution to provide an improved experience for customers contacting Council Implement an enhanced customer complaints investigation framework and system Evaluate the Imagine Greater Bendigo Project.
-Active community engagement and excellence in customer service Strengthen and plan for appropriate community engagement to enhance the decision making of Council including the use of deliberative approaches where appropriate Develop models for co-management/co-investment of facilities with community Build community understanding of the City's services and strategies Work to employ a greater diversity of staff representative of the wider community Encourage and equip a broader range of the population to stand for Council Update Council's Community Engagement Toolkit Promote Let's Talk - Council's on-line community engagement platform Implement a program of community engagement for Councillors Identify future opportunities to utilise appropriate deliberative engagement approaches Review the Community Planning model 4.
-Leadership that sets a standard for good governance and integrity in action, working in partnership with regional Councils Implement and evaluate the Organisation Development Strategy Work with partners to develop a GovHub for Greater Bendigo.
-Prioritise investment in rural/suburban areas/outside the city centre Advocate for more state and federal funding Develop a new model for delivery of Library services Establish and implement a Good Governance Framework Ensure Council has appropriate policy and practices that align with the Local Government Act 2020 Develop and implement a comprehensive Learning and Development Strategy to invest in our workforce Continue to plan for transition to GovHub (including key ICT and intra-agency actions and implications of COVID-19) Respond to changes to Environment Protection legislation and regulations Explore the opportunity to support Friends groups Explore the most effective way to provide governance support to committees of management Finalise the updating of the Greater Bendigo Domestic Animal Management Plan 00 (01)
+(Objective) 2021-2022 Actions Accountable, financially responsible, equitable, transparent decision making Establishment of integrated governance, reporting, data management and evaluation systems Better long-term scoping, planning, monitoring and evaluation of projects Focusing on the sustainability of our infrastructure, improve our renewal and maintenance of current assets Review parking policies Develop a business case to guide the future delivery of Pound and Animal Services Finalise an Early Years Infrastructure Strategy Finalise a Library Services and Infrastructure Strategy Develop a 10-Year Finance Plan, a 10-Year Asset Plan and Workforce Plan Identify ways to better promote procurement opportunities to local businesses Review Council's Procurement Policy and its alignment with Council's strategic goals to strengthen social, economic and environmental impact Finalise Community Grants Policy review Commitment to innovation, systems improvement and learning Integrate data management and use Developing digital tools and technologies to improve service delivery and our customer experience Enable a customer-focused approach that delivers efficient and responsive service Implement a program of service reviews Complete a strategic review of key IT systems, security and strategy Develop an approach to integrated data management across Council Complete the masterplan for the Adam Street depot redevelopment Install a new contact centre solution to provide an improved experience for customers contacting Council Implement an enhanced customer complaints investigation framework and system Evaluate the Imagine Greater Bendigo Project.
+3. Active community engagement and excellence in customer service Strengthen our digital engagement capacity and plan for appropriate community engagement to enhance decision making of Council, including the use of deliberative approaches where necessary Develop models for co-management/co-investment of facilities with community Build community understanding of the City's services and strategies Work to employ a greater diversity of staff representative of the wider community Encourage and equip a broader range of the population to stand for Council Update Council's Community Engagement Toolkit Utilise and promote online community engagement platform Let's Talk Greater Bendigo Implement a program of community engagement for Councillors Identify future opportunities to utilise appropriate deliberative engagement approaches Review the Community Planning model

+- 4. Leadership that sets a standard for good governance and integrity in action, working in partnership with regional Councils - Implement and evaluate the Organisation Strategy - Work with partners to develop a GovHub for Greater Bendigo. - Prioritise investment in rural/suburban areas/outside the city centre - · Advocate for more state and federal funding - Develop a new model for delivery of Library services - Establish and implement a Good Governance Framework - Ensure Council has appropriate policy and practices that align with the Local Government Act 2020

+- Develop and implement a comprehensive People and Culture Strategy to invest in our workforce - Continue to plan for transition to the GovHub (including key ICT and intra-agency actions and implications of COVID-19) - Respond to changes to Environment Protection legislation and regulations - Explore the most effective way to provide governance support to committees of management - Finalise the update of the Greater Bendigo Domestic Animal Management Plan